halilbaydar/Chat-Application/README.md

 ### Functional Requirements
 * One to one chat
-* Support of messages which contains and image messages
+* Support of messages which contains text, location and image
 * Read/Receipt/Typing/Seen/Sent statuses of messages

 ### Features